 If you ever want to get upset over the boring, terrible, expensive cars on offer in America, go to the UK version of any automaker’s website.
 Take Honda, for example.
 Internationally the Fit is known as the Jazz.
 In the UK, instead of being killed off, the Jazz got an exciting redesign and is a hybrid.
 As a result, it’s a little more expensive, but would still likely sell for under $20,000 in the US, which would make it the cheapest hybrid on the market (for Honda models that sell in both countries, the US and UK versions have roughly the same prices in their respective currencies; the Jazz hybrid starts at £19,000).

 It’s not just Honda.
-The Volkswagen Up, which does not exist in the US, is basically a slightly smaller gas-only version of the Jazz that gets up to 60 miles per gallon (!!!) and starts at just over £13,000.
+The Volkswagen Up, which does not exist in the US, is basically a slightly smaller gas-only version of the Jazz that gets around 50 miles per U.S. gallon (!!!) and starts at just over £13,000.
 It also comes in a cheaper two-door and electric version.
 (Like Honda, Volkswagen’s prices are also roughly the same between the US and UK versions of cars available in both countries).
 You cannot find a brand-new car in the US for $13,000, nor a non-hybrid with that kind of fuel economy.
 In both cases, you’re looking at something like the Fit-like Mitsubishi Mirage, which starts at $14,000 and is the most fuel-efficient gas car in the country at something like 40 mpg.

 Car companies say these small cars don’t sell well enough or make enough money in the US.
 It is true that smaller cars have low profit margins, especially compared to SUVs and pickups.
 This is perfectly illustrated by the fact that Honda’s entry-level vehicle will now be the “compact crossover” HR-V that is just a slightly taller and longer out-of-proportion Fit and costs $4,000 more.